Wildlife Sanctuary Volunteer

 Feedback from volunteers suggests that a 2 week programme is just not long enough to experience the project to its fullest.
 We highly recommend a minimum 4-6 week stay if possible!

-- Personal expenses such as souvenirs, drinks from the bar, snacks
+- Personal expenses such as souvenirs, drinks, snacks.

 View our booking terms and conditions.